globocom/tornado-logging-slack/README.md

 ## Contributing
-Fork, patch, and send a pull request.
+Fork, patch, test and send a pull request.